jeremycohoe/cisco-ios-xe-programmability-lab-day0-guestshell-guestshare/README.md

 ## [IOS XE Programmability Lab](https://github.com/jeremycohoe/cisco-ios-xe-programmability-lab)

-## Module: Guestshell and On Box Python
+## Module: Guestshell and Guest-share

 ## Topics Covered:
-Guestshell and On-Box Python
+Guestshell

 Enable Guestshell

-On-Box Interactive Python
+Guest-Share shared folder

 Conclusion

-## Guestshell and On-Box Python
+## Guestshell with Guest-share

 In this section we will look at IOS XE's on-box Linux container and its capabilities.
 We will see how to enable it, how to use it to run Python scripts, and how to integrate it with EEM.